-Normal contributions for the year from the Scheme's participating employers are at the rate recommended by the actuary.
-Members are entitled to purchase additional defined benefits under the provisions of the Scheme.
+Normal contributions for the year from the Fund's participating employers are at the rate recommended by the actuary.
+Members are entitled to purchase additional defined benefits under the provisions of the Fund.

 From 1 July 2009, certain employees paid contributions under salary sacrifice arrangements.
-These are included within employer normal contributions and amounted to £2,641k (2021: £2,595k).
+These are included within employer normal contributions and amounted to £3,001k (2022: £2,641k).

-As the Scheme was in surplus at 31 July 2021, there was no requirement for a recovery plan to be drawn up.
-The participating employers have agreed with the Trustee that in accordance with the 2021 actuarial valuation, they will continue to pay 23.5% (2021: 23.5%) of pensionable earnings for final salary members and 22.5% (2021: 22.5%) of pensionable earnings for CARE members, less contributions paid by contributing members, in respect of the cost of accruing benefits for two years from 1 November 2022.
-These rates include an allowance for the costs of insuring death-in-service benefits, management and administration expenses, levies to the Pension Protection Fund, and member contributions at the rate of 7.5% (2021: 7.5%) of pensionable earnings for final salary members and 6.5% (2021: 6.5%) pensionable earnings for CARE members who participate in the University's salary sacrifice arrangement for pension contributions.
-From 1 November 2024, the total rates will increase to 25% of pensionable earnings for final salary members and 24% of pensionable earnings for CARE members.
+As the Fund was in surplus at 31 July 2021, there was no requirement for a recovery plan to be drawn up.
+The participating employers agreed with the Trustee that in accordance with the 2021 actuarial valuation, they will continue to pay 23.5% (2022: 23.5%) of earnings for Final Salary members and 22.5% (2022: 22.5%) of earnings for CARE members, less contributions paid by contributing members.
+These rates include an allowance of 2.2% for the management and administration expenses of running the Fund including Pension Protection Fund levies and insurance premiums.

+Contributions by contributing members are 7.5% (2022: 7.5%) of earnings for Final Salary members and 6.5% (2022: 6.5%) earnings for CARE members.